All-in-one Graph-based Indexing for Hybrid Search on GPUs: Experiments

 \subsection{Overall Performance for Query Processing}

-In this section, we compare the QPS and nDCG@10 across all methods on four real-world datasets.
-All the compared hybrid search methods employ equal weighting for all retrieval paths unless specified otherwise.
+In this section, we compare the QPS and nDCG@10 across all methods on real-world datasets.
+All hybrid search methods employ equal weighting for all retrieval paths unless specified otherwise.
 The CPU-based methods, i.e., {\sf SEISMIC} and {\sf Infinity}, utilize 48 threads during query processing.
 The results are depicted in Figure \ref{fig:over_performance}.
-For {\sf Infinity} and {\sf SEISMIC}, we report single data points since nDCG values show minimal variation with parameter tuning.
+For {\sf Infinity} and {\sf SEISMIC}, we report single data points since nDCG values show minimal variation with parameter tuning (e.g., $k'$).

 Experimental results shown in Figure \ref{fig:over_performance} demonstrate that the corresponding retrieval configurations of {\sf Allan-Poe} outperform {\sf SEISMIC}, {\sf CAGRA}, {\sf IVF-Fusion}, {\sf Infinity}, and {\sf ThreeRouteGPU} by 4.4-13.6$\times$, 1.5-2.5$\times$, 17.6-41.8$\times$, 27.1-186.4$\times$, and 1.6-4.8$\times$, respectively.
 On datasets \textit{WM} and \textit{HP}, {\sf Allan-Poe-ThreePath} achieves the highest accuracy (nDCG@10).
 Despite requiring more distance calculations, {\sf Allan-Poe-ThreePath} maintains higher nDCG@10 than other methods at equivalent QPS levels on these datasets, demonstrating the benefit of complementary information from multiple retrieval paths.
 From another perspective, {\sf Allan-Poe-dense} and {\sf CAGRA} solely employ dense vectors to retrieve documents, which consistently underperform the hybrid search paradigm across most datasets in nDCG@10 regardless of the QPS.
 For example, on \textit{MS}, the nDCG@10 of {\sf Allan-Poe-dense} and {\sf CAGRA} reach only 0.5, compared to {\sf Allan-Poe-ThreePath}'s nDCG@10 of 0.56.
-This confirms that the retrieval path using dense vectors alone is insufficient for end-to-end retrieval due to information loss in embedding models.
+This confirms that the retrieval path using dense vectors alone is insufficient for end-to-end retrieval.
 Consequently, introducing more retrieval paths to complement the lost information of dense vectors is a promising way to enhance the end-to-end query efficiency.